The Ultimate SEO Guide to Magento 2

 Yes.
 This will result in both product and product-category pages having canonical URLs, which significantly helps to prevent duplicate content.

 Instead of creating product variations (e.g. different colour, size, etc.) living on separate pages, create one product with options to choose from.
-In Magento, it’s called a (opens in a new tab).
+In Magento, it’s called a configurable product (opens in a new tab).

 If you do, you'll have high-quality pages and won't need to worry about writing unique descriptions for the same items that have different colours.